Braedach/Wazuh-Project-LearningLab/README.md

 - Reference: https://go2docs.graylog.org/5-1/downloading_and_installing_graylog/ubuntu_installation.html

 1. Note the reference is set to version 5-1
-2. Fill this in when you get going the way you want
+2. NOTE - Not a priority at the moment more interested in IOC Feeds those being SOCFortress API - have an extension but really need graylog MISP - top priority as this will complement the firewall.
-3. NOTE - Not a priority at the moment more interested in IOC Feeds those being SOCFortress API - have an extension but really need graylog MISP - top priority as this will complement the firewall.
+3. Fill this in when you get it going properly

 #### Domain stats